lukaszbartnicki/mailer/README.md

 Sending emails could take a while.
 In response body should appers information about number of emails sent, or an error, if list of emails is empty.
 By default, emails will be sent from email zauwazyczewszystkiewyjatki@outlook.com.
 If You want to change it, go to Configuration section below.
 ## Configuration
-As mentioned in Usage/Examples section, default sender email would be zauwazyczewszystkiewyjatki@outlook.com, which was created especially for this application as a random quote from the book.
+#As mentioned in Usage/Examples section, default sender email would be zauwazyczewszystkiewyjatki@outlook.com, which was created especially for this application as a random quote from the book.
-If You want to change it, go to com.microservices.mailer.config.ApplicationConfig and there You have to change
+If You want to change it, go to com.microservices.mailer.config.ApplicationConfig and there You have to change:
 ```
 mailSender.setUsername("{}");
 mailSender.setPassword("{}");